 The perfect consistency of your compost should be that of a sponge – after you have wrung the sponge out.
 Of course, if it’s in the middle of summer and you’re in a heatwave, things might be different.

-3. Planting Mint
+3. Planting mint

 The idea of planting mint to deter mice is attractive.
-Do the job once and you have an on-going mouse-prevention system in place.
+Do the job once and you have an ongoing mouse-prevention system in place.

 But in the course of researching this article, I discovered the experiment below.
 This did use concentrated peppermint oil, with a stronger smell than a plant, but the results are encouraging.
 Perhaps mint would work!

 4. Turning the compost

 One way to discourage mice is to turn your compost on a regular basis.
 This might not stop them from visiting for a snack.
 However, it is likely to stop them from making nests and breeding in them.

-5. Hot Composting
+5. Hot composting

-If you’re compost is big enough, and you have roughly the right measure of greens and browns, you should be able to get it hot.
+If your compost bin/heap is big enough, and you have roughly the right measure of greens and browns, you should be able to get it hot.
 Hot compost can be too hot to touch, let alone for a mouse to take up home.